 Oscar Stuhler

-I am a sociologist studying discourse by formal, quantitative means.
-Most of my work centers around how to measure, analyze, and theorize textual representations of social structures.
+I am a sociologist studying discourse with computational methods.
+Much of my work focuses on how to measure, analyze, and theorize textual representations of social structures.
+Broadly, I am interested in culture, political sociology, social networks, and natural language processing.

-I am a College Fellow and incoming Assistant Professor at Northwestern University’s Department of Sociology.
-I completed my PhD in sociology at New York University.
+I am an Assistant Professor at Northwestern University’s Department of Sociology.
+I received my PhD in sociology at New York University.

 You can access a version of my CV here and reach me at oms@northwestern.edu.
-Below, you can find summaries of some of my work.
-If you are interested in analyzing textual representations of social structures, you may want to try out the semgram R package I wrote.
+Below, you can find out about some of my work.

 Who Does What to Whom?
 Making Text Parsers Work for Sociological Inquiry